-FreedomPop is a new UK network promising a free mobile service with no monthly charges.
-Customers get 200 minutes, 200 texts and 200MB of internet every month.
+FreedomPop is a UK mobile network promising a free mobile service with no monthly charges.
+Customers receive 200 minutes, 200 texts and 200MB of internet per month.

 Pricing & Tariffs

 In the UK, FreedomPop advertises itself as a “100% free mobile phone service”.
 After an upfront payment of £7.97, customers can enrol in the service and will be sent a FreedomPop SIM card in the post.

 FreedomPop’s basic tariff comes with 200 minutes, 200 texts and 200MB of mobile internet (with phone calls and text messages being made over the internet through the FreedomPop application).

 For customers requiring larger monthly allowances, FreedomPop also has a selection of paid-for plans:

 Occasionally, some time-limited introductory deals are also offered by FreedomPop (e.g. the first month free, or additional data for the first three months).
 When these introductory deals end, you’ll be moved to the regular tariff as shown in the table above.

 You’ll be charged 1.5p/MB when you use up your inclusive data allowance (or 1p/MB if you’re on a paid-for plan).
 Your account will be topped up automatically when required and you will not receive an alert unless you subscribe to the Usage Alerts service (99p/month).
 There are no out-of-allowances charges for calling and texting (your only option is to upgrade to a higher plan).

 The upfront fee of £7.97 to get your FreedomPop SIM card breaks down as a £4.99 fee for the FreedomPop SIM card, £1.99 for postage & packaging and a 99p activation fee.
 Your card details will be taken for this upfront fee.
 You’ll also give FreedomPop the authority to save your card details and to take payments from you in the future (e.g. for paid-for services and automatic top-ups).